No. 53: Don Drysdale

 The Martinez (Calif.)
 News Gazette, Aug.
 12, 1969.

-The broadcasting career could take its course, some of on ABC’s national MLB team with Howard Cosell as well as other Wide World of Sports assignments.
-In the span of 20-plus years, Drysdale spent nine with the California Angels as a partner to Dick Enberg, and his last seven with the Dodgers on a rotating roster for TV and radio with Vin Scully and Ross Porter.
+In the span of 20-plus years, Drysdale spent nine with the Angels as Enberg’s partner and his last seven with the Dodgers on a rotating roster for TV and radio with Vin Scully and Ross Porter.

-Joining the Dodgers in 1988, fate brought Drysdale into Orel Hershiser’s orbit as Dodger No. 53 gave way to Dodger No. 55 to set a new record with 59 consecutive scoreless innings.
+After five seasons with the Chicago White Sox, Drysdale was convinced to join the Dodgers’ broadcasting crew by owner Peter O’Malley.
+Arriving in 1988, fate brought Drysdale into Orel Hershiser’s orbit as Dodger No. 53 gave way to Dodger No. 55 to set a new record with 59 consecutive scoreless innings.

 Drysdale was in the Dodgers’ visiting dugout in San Diego after Hershiser came off the field following 10 scoreless innings to break the mark.
 They shared a hug and did an interview live for radio and TV as the game continued.